NickHale1/Deadbolt-Detector/README.md

 - Best IDE for native IOS development.
 We have access to an M1 MacBook which will allow us to develop for the Apple platform

-- Raspbian/Raspberry pi 4
+- Raspbian/Raspberry Pi 4

-- Raspberry pi will be used in tandem with python to measure the distance between the sensors and the deadbolt to tell if the door is locked or not
+- Raspberry Pi will be used in tandem with python to measure the distance between the sensors and the deadbolt to tell if the door is locked or not

 - Proximity Sensor